wmeints/effective-llm-applications-workshop/code/module-01/final/README.md

-# Final solution for the workshop
+# Starter for module 1

-This directory contains the final solution for the workshop.
-We use this version of the agent as our building site for the rest of the workshop.
+This directory contains the final solution for module 1 of the workshop.
-Feel free to copy this code, but use at your own risk!
+You can use this as a reference for the labs in the module "Introduction & environment setup"

 ## Setup and Run the Project Locally